New & Used Cadillac Escalade: In Depth

 GET A FREE PRICE QUOTE

-The Cadillac Escalade is one of the biggest SUVs around.
-Compared to previous years, the Escalade is more refined, and it competes with the Mercedes-Benz GL-Class, Yukon Denali, Lincoln Navigator, and the Infiniti QX80.
+The Cadillac Escalade is one of the largest SUVs on the market.
+Compared to earlier years, the Escalade is more refined, and it competes with the Mercedes-Benz GL-CLass, Yukon Denali, Lincoln Navigator, and the Infiniti QX80.

 The Escalade took a pass on the 2001 model year entirely, and devoted itself to a 2002 makeover.
 The plan worked, as it emerged with three body styles, a far better-knit kit of Cadillac styling cues, and a swank interior with a new third-row seat.
 Rear-wheel-drive versions came in 2002 as well, joining the logical but curious Escalade EXT--essentially, maybe the world's only four-door SUV with a pickup bed and a midgate for cargo flexibility.